varspool/Wrench/README.md

 [@nicokaiser](https://github.com/nicokaiser).
 Plentiful improvements were contributed by [@lemmingzshadow](https://github.com/lemmingzshadow) and [@mazhack](https://github.com/mazhack).
 Parts of the Socket class were written by Moritz Wutz.
 The server is licensed under the WTFPL, a free software compatible license.

 ## Bugs/Todos/Hints

-- Add support for fragmented frames.
+- Add tests around fragmented payloads (split into many frames).
-- To report issues, see the [issue tracker](https://github.com/varspool/php-websocket/issues).
+- To report issues, see the [issue tracker](https://github.com/varspool/Wrench/issues).

 ## Examples